Jo

 Multiple Gen 1 Molds

-I’ve been very fortunate to own a total of twelve Gen 1 masks at once.
-Though I recently parted with a few it gave me the opportunity to study and compare masks, and I’ve reached exciting observations.
-There were multiple molds used for the original Gen 1 'Weeping' ghost masks!
-These molds all derive from the same master sculpture, yet are differentiated by specific defects and unique raised tick marks — some even varying in size.
+I was very fortunate to own a total of twelve Gen 1 'Weeping' ghost masks at on time.
+Though I parted with most of them, it gave me a unique opportunity to study and compare masks and I’ve reached some exciting observations!
+I can conclusively say, there were multiple molds used for the original Gen 1 'Weeping' ghost masks.
+These molds all derive from the same mother sculpture, yet differentiate by specific defects and markings unique to each mask.
+Some even vary in size.
 Fun World must have had numerous molds to meet mass production needs.

 From my findings, I’ve distinguished the following different molds: